 "Just watched the video.
 My heart is full and the tears are running.
 Thank you for the many blessings that PACE is bringing to the elderly of North Carolina." - E.M.

-Programs across the state celebrated PACE with a variety of events throughout the month.
+Programs across the state celebrated our first PACE Month in 2016 with a variety of events throughout the month.

 9/1: PACE of the Southern Piedmont kicks off PACE Month in Charlotte.